dimnyan/dimnyan/README.md

 - 👋 Hi, I’m Nyoman Lanang Kresna.
-You can also call me Dimas
 - 👀 Mainly interested in Sports like Basketball
-- 🌱 I’m currently learning about NextJS / ReactJS
+- 🌱 I’m a Fullstack Dev in NextJS / ReactJS, Go, Spring Boot, ExpressJs
-- 💞️ I’m looking to collaborate on WebDev projects!
+- 💞️ I’m looking to collaborate on AI projects!
 - 📫 How to reach me IG @dimnyan or my email dimasnyoman1@gmail.com

 <!---